ibm-cloud-docs/virtual-servers/vsi_provision_api.md

     ]
 }
 ```
+{: codeblock}

-## Provisioning a public instance with Place Order Object
+## Provisioning a public virtual server with Place Order Object
 {: #provisioning-a-public-instance-using-place-order-object}

 Provisioning a public virtual server that uses pre-set profiles is done by using the *SoftLayer_Product_Order/placeOrder* API service.

-Not applicable for transient instances.
+Not applicable for transient virtual servers.
 {: tip}

 To provision a public virtual server by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/ with the following JSON in the request body.